Updated: May 25, 2021

-with Ellie Meyers, and Reggi Rideout
+with Ellie Meyers and Reggi Rideout

 Journey mapping is a popular tool that utilizes customers’ personas to follow their experiences from initial contact and awareness throughout the course of their relationship with a product, service or brand.
 In such a process, companies hope to understand how the customer is interacting with the product at various touch points to uncover opportunities for improvement and influence.
 The output is a research-based visualization or diagram that succinctly communicates what is happening between the consumer and product at every interaction.
 While journey mapping typically lends insight to a consumer experience with a product, Simply Strategy utilizes this tool to understand the health journeys of people through life events.
-Most recently, by understanding the problems associated with gaps in care in maternal behavioral health in the State of Missouri.
+Most recently, we've accomplished this objective by understanding the problems associated with gaps in care in maternal behavioral health in the State of Missouri.

 Maternal behavioral health interfaces with many systems and affects a diverse population, making it a complicated issue to dissect.
 However; we do know that one in seven mothers will experience a behavioral health need which has prompted more serious discussion on the topic.
 Clinical and community stakeholders across the state are aware of the many barriers to treatment, from stigma and insurance coverage, to provider availability and specialization.